chaozwn/astronvim_config/README.md

 ### Setting DAP Breakpoints

 To quickly set a DAP (Debug Adapter Protocol) breakpoint, use `<Ctrl-LeftClick>` on the line number.

 ---

-## 🗂️ TODO

-- [ ] Determine whether to load plugins based on the detected language type.

----